uiuc-ischool-scanr/SAIL/README.md

 -------------
 While not a condition of use, the developers would appreciate if you acknowledge its use with a citation:

+Mishra, Shubhanshu, Jana Diesner, Jason Byrne, and Elizabeth Surbeck.
+"Sentiment Analysis with Incremental Human-in-the-Loop Learning and Lexical Resource Customization."
+In Proceedings of the 26th ACM Conference on Hypertext & Social Media, pp. 323-325.
+ACM, 2015.

 Diesner, Jana., Mishra, Shubhanshu., Tao, Liang., Chin, Chieh-Li.
 (2015).
 SAIL: Sentiment Analysis and Incremental Learning [Software].
 Available from http://people.lis.illinois.edu/~jdiesner/sail.html